randy3k/SendCode/README.md

 ---
 ## Imporatant notice

-Starting from next release (0.3.1), SendCode will no longer define the keybind for change working directory.
+Starting from release 0.3.1, SendCode will no longer define the keybind for change working directory.
 User should define their own keybinds in the user settings.
 Somethings like

 ```json